Cozy Swiss Chard Soup with Chorizo

-This chorizo potato soup is cozy, comforting, and delicious.
+This cozy Swiss chard soup with chorizo is hearty, comforting, and delicious.
 It’s also budget-friendly and can be easily doubled to feed a crowd.

 This post may contain affiliate links.
 Please read our affiliate disclosure.